Since

 seek anecdotal accounts, survivors

-testimony and incidentals confirming members of the Cree Nation and
+testimony and incidentals confirming Cree Nation and

 9066 during World